MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

     ![Power Apps screen with Import and Browse highlighted](media/export-folders-10.PNG "Power Apps screen with Import and Browse highlighted")

-4. Find the .zip file you just downloaded when exporting the folders, select it and then, select **Open**.
+4. Find the .zip file you just downloaded, select it, and then select **Open**.

     ![Open dialog box with Zip file and Open button highlighted](media/export-folders-11.PNG "Open dialog box with Zip file and Open button highlighted")